-Supervision of supervision is provided for 90-minutes every week.
-Supervision covers such issues as models and styles of supervision, parallel process, therapist and supervisor development, multicultural competence in supervision, and the teaching of specific intervention skills.
-To further promote the development of supervision competencies, interns are expected to digitally record their supervision sessions for demonstration and review.
-In addition, all interns are provided with reading materials and other references on supervision, which provide a common language for discussion of the process observed in video recordings of supervisory interactions.
+Supervision of supervision is provided for 90min every week.
+Supervision covers such issues as models and styles of supervision, parallel process, therapist and supervisor development, multicultural competence in supervision, documentation expectations, and the teaching of specific intervention skills.
+All supervisors of practicum students are expected to digitally record their supervision sessions for demonstration and review.
+All interns are provided with reading materials and other references on supervision, which provide a common language for discussion of the process observed in video recordings of supervisory interactions.